final sydney opera house

 use the scene-referred modules

 If you hover over the name of a module, it will tell you if it is operating in a scene-referred or display-referred mode.
-If you use a blend mode on the module, make sure to select the either scene-referred or display-referred from the list of blend modes:
+If you use a blend mode on the module, make sure to select the either scene-referred or display-referred from the list of blend modes as needed:

 determine module type by blending mode settings